Debt Settlement vs. Bankruptcy

 Take it from a pro:

-“Lawyers are baffled by clients,” says Dai Rosenblum, who’s practice bankruptcy law in rural western Pennsylvania for 25 years.
+“Lawyers are baffled by clients,” says Dai Rosenblum, who has practiced bankruptcy law in rural western Pennsylvania for over 25 years.
 “If someone is leaking blood, they don't hesitate to go to a doctor.
 But if they're leaking money, they won't go to see a lawyer except as a last resort.

 “Without legal advice,” Rosenblum says, “many take assets that are completely exempt, such as 401(k)s, and pay on debt that they don't have to.”